PeterSkriba/memory-allocation/README.md

 # Memory Allocation - Explicit free list

 This project was designed for the purpose of the assignment of the subject **Data Structures and Algorithms**.\
 This program is a simulation of memory allocation similar to the functionality found int the stdlib.h library.
+Explicit free list method with first and best fit algorithm for searching free blocks.

 ## Memory block design

 - Total size of free block: 16B
-- Total size of full block: 9B
+- Total size of full block: 8B

 ### Free block design